What Inspired Me To Start Solo Traveling

 Decide how comfortable you want your trip to be and choose a destination based on tourism infrastructure, culture and language (i.e. same language).
 Then just book the flight!
 Book your first 2 nights accommodation and a transfer from the accommodation.
 Then join a Facebook community, and plan what you want to do there.

 My biggest piece of advice is to be open when you travel and not expect things to go to plan.
-To listen to your intuition, slow down and not sweat the small stuff.
-To learn from other cultures and understand their way of life and realise that deep down we are all the same.
+To listen to your intuition, slow down, and not sweat the small stuff.
+To learn from other cultures and understand their way of life and realize that deep down we are all the same.
 Travel teaches you not to judge and be open to any experience, whether good or bad.
 It’s a never-ending learning curve and every time you travel solo, you will learn something new about yourself.
-If you are thinking of travelling, just book the flight and take the first step!
+If you are thinking of traveling, just book the flight and take the first step!

 New to our blog?
 Here are some of our inspiring solo female traveler's stories worth checking!